Gilwell Park: Camping fields

-Accommodations
+Accommodation

-Dorothy Hughes Pack Holiday Centre
+Dorothy Hughes Centre

-The Dorothy Hughes Pack Holiday Centre was built in 1970.
+The Dorothy Hughes Centre (previously known as Pack Holiday Centre) was built in 1970.
 It is named after a Cub Scout Leader from East London who wished to see a purpose-built facility for Cub Scout holidays.
 The centre can sleep 40 people, primarily in dormitory-style rooms with smaller rooms for use by group leaders.

 Branchet Lodge

 Branchet Lodge, named after the field upon which it is sited, opened on 23 May 2003 to replace portable cabins.
 Branchet Lodge is a single storey building that has central heating and sleeps up to 56 people in two wings with a common kitchen and main hall.

 Jack Petchey Lodge

 The Jack Petchey Lodge opened in September 2008, located next to the Branchet Lodge. lt has laundry facilities.

 Peter Harrison Lodge

 The Peter Harrison Lodge was built in 2009 and is the newest accommodation building at Gilwell Park.
 The building sleeps 50 people.